Ready To Move Abroad?

 • South Africans need a visa to move to Switzerland, with options depending on stay duration and purpose.

-• The average moving cost ranges from 57,400 to 94,300 ZAR for a 2-bedroom house, with delivery in about 6 to 10 weeks.
+• The average moving cost as of June 2026 ranges from R62,000 – R101,800 for a 2-bedroom house, with delivery in about 6 to 10 weeks.

 • Living costs in Switzerland are significantly higher than in South Africa, especially for rent, groceries, and dining.